TOMToolkit/tom_base/README-dev.md

 6. Update Release Notes in GitHub draft release.

-   This should be the accumulation of the all the development-release release notes:  For example, release notes for releases x.y.z-alpha.1,
+   This should be the accumulation of the all the dev-release release notes:  For example, release notes for releases x.y.z-alpha.1,
     x.y.z-alpha.2, etc. should be combined into release notes for release x.y.z.

 7. Publish Release